web-music-score/wms/packages/web-music-score/README.md

 let doc = new Score.MDocument(Score.StaffKind.Treble, 4);
 ```

-First argument can be Treble, TrebleForGuitar, Bass or Grand.
-TrebleForGuitar is same as Treble but one octave lower.
+First argument can be Treble, Bass, Grand or GuitarTreble.
+GuitarTreble is same as Treble but one octave lower.

 Second argument is number of measures per row, and can be omitted.